This function can recover SEs from scRNA-seq data or single-cell spatial data by assigning each single cell to an SE or NonSE.

 Value

 A data frame with five columns, including CID (cell id), CellType (cell type), InitSE (raw prediction), SE (processed prediction), and PredScore (prediction probability for the assigned SE).
-InitSE records the raw prediction where cells are assigned into 11 init SEs discovered from MERSCOPE data.
-Cells were assigned to "NonSE" if 1) they were initially assigned to the two SEs lack of SE-specific cell states, or cell states do not specific to the SE or do not conserve across cancers or 2) their prediction score is below the min probability threshold (min.score<0.6) by default.
+InitSE records the raw prediction where each cell is assigned to one of the 11 initial SEs discovered from MERSCOPE data.
+Cells were assigned to "NonSE" if 1) they are initially assigned to SEs without SE-specific cell states, 2) they are initially assigned to cell states that are not specific to any SEs or are not conserved across cancers or 3) their prediction score is below the minimum probability threshold (min.score, 0.6 by default).